Biden and Trump failed to address how to end the pandemic during the 1st debate

 Pandemic policy

 Much of the debate went similarly, with any kind of policy discussion sidelined by interruptions, misleading statements, and crosstalk.
-Answers about the pandemic and re-opening the economy were so light they should be considered malpractice.
+Answers about the pandemic and reopening the economy were so light they should be considered malpractice.
 Rather than discussing what they will do, Biden and Trump spent much of their time bickering over what should have been done.

-Trump says he wants to re-open the country and would have a vaccine ready soon.
+Trump says he wants to reopen the country and would have a vaccine ready soon.
 Biden argued that serious drug manufacturers have only said they might have a vaccine by the end of the year but won’t be able to distribute it until the following summer—an idea that the Centers for Disease Control and Prevention officials have agreed with.
 On the subject of reopening, Biden said if he were elected he would provide businesses with personal protective gear, sanitation resources, and funding to weather any health restrictions that might hurt their business.
 More than anything, Biden tried to get across that Trump has already failed to protect the American people.
 “He doesn’t have a plan,” he said.
 “If I were running it, I’d know what the plan is.”

 But what exactly is that plan?
 Voters watch the debates so they don’t have to read long policy diatribes where they’ll also be battered for campaign contributions.
-Millions of Americans have lost their jobs and with it their health insurance.
-Hundreds of thousands have died and some portion of the 7 million people who have contracted COVID-19 are likely to suffer long-term health affects.
+Millions of Americans have lost their jobs and with that their health insurance.
+Hundreds of thousands have died and some portion of the seven million people who have contracted COVID-19 are likely to suffer long-term health affects.
 Trump’s program to pay for COVID-19 treatment has confused hospital administrators so much that they are sending astronomical bills to patients, creating further financial hardship for those who lost their jobs.
 Meanwhile, we are all still living in pandemic, unsure of whether to send our children to school or what to do when winter comes.
 Neither candidate provided clarity or offered much hope.

 “The American people lost tonight,” said CNN anchor Jake Tapper following the discussion.
 I would submit the American people lost long before the debate began.